Fertek: Cuisine

-Karamanlides Life in Fertek
+Karamanlides life

 The Muslim community and the Karamanlides lived together in harmony in Fertek.
 Karamanlides’ lives were plain and simple, but considered somewhat luxurious given the era they lived in.
 Karamanlides, especially the young women, paid attention to their clothing, and always dressed up nicely.
 Karamanlides were engaged with trade, farming, and held official positions in the government.
 They used to live in Fertek but conducted their trade mostly in Istanbul.
 Farming, vegetation, and vineyards were valued highly.
 The high walls that the Karamanlides built around their vineyards that survived to our date, is a symbol of the importance they placed on vineyards.
 The raki that they produced from grapes was their livelihood.
 Many of the vineyards also had wells.
 The water from the wells were used for irrigation through the water collectors to contain and distribute water to the vineyards.
 Some residues of these wells and water collectors have survived to our time and are still visible.
-To ensure continual flow of water to vineyards in Fertek, Karamanlides signed a treaty with the village of Hancerli, where every night water from Hancerli would be diverted to the “upper lake” in Fertek to fill it up till the morning.
+To ensure continual flow of water to vineyards in Fertek, Karamanlides signed a treaty with the village of Hancerli, where every night water from Hancerli would be diverted to the "upper lake" in Fertek to fill it up till the morning.
 During the daytime, water collected in the upper lake was distributed into the plantations and vegetations in Fertek.
 This is a major inheritance that the Karamanlides left for the Muslims, where they thrived with this water source for many years thereafter, to water their gardens and vineyards.

 Karamanlides were involved with trade as well as holding high positions in the government offices in Nigde.
 Every morning, Karamanlides would travel to Nigde on their well-groomed donkeys.
 Fertek was the cultural center of this region.
 They would organize cultural events, meet regularly to exchange ideas to improve themselves, and also to help the local Muslims.
-Back then, the locals were referred to as “muslims”, not as Turks (note by Hayati Soykan).
+Back then, the locals were referred to as "muslims", not as Turks (note by Hayati Soykan).
 The locals were workers in the vineyards and gardens owned by the Karamanlides.
 The economic, social, and cultural structures of the locals were not as developed as Karamanlides.
 This could be another indicator that the locals had settled in Fertek long after the Karamanlides did.

 Karamanlides community in Fertek to wrote and spoke Turkish in their daily lives, religious practices and educational activities.
 Greek alphabet was used in their writings.
 They have adopted many Turkish names for themselves, like Bayram, Karaca, Süleyman, Süllüoğlu, Kurtoğlu.
-Karamanlides considered themselves as Turks; in fact during the Battle of Manzikert - Wikipedia (Malazgirt) in 1071, Karamanlides realized that the army they were fighting against spoke Turkish; upon which they switched sides and contributed to victoty of Seljuk leader Alp Arslan.
+Karamanlides considered themselves as Turks; in fact during the Battle of Manzikert - Wikipedia (Malazgirt) in 1071, Karamanlides realized that the army they were fighting against spoke Turkish; upon which they switched sides and contributed to victory of Seljuk leader Alp Arslan.

 The following were the principles of the Karamanlides community in Fertek before the Republic of Turkey was established: